 The bark is smooth, creamy brown and often mottled, some scattered pink patches and flaking pieces usually present.

 The species distribution lies in a coastal strip along the east coast of South Africa in the Eastern Cape and KwaZulu-Natal, as well as inland in the Lowveld parts of Mpumalanga and Limpopo; also in southern Mozambique.

-Seen in habitat among dune scrub, in forests and woodland, along forest margins and near streams.
-The species is not considered threatened in its habitat early in the twenty first century.
+The species habitat is dune scrub, forests and woodland, as well as along forest margins and near streams.
+The species is not considered to be threatened in its habitat early in the twenty first century.